Rachel Keeling Nursery School

 male

-After the weekend we hope to notice the changes in the chicks as they grow very quickly, determine the gender of the chicks.
+After the weekend the children really noticed the changes in the chicks as they grew very quickly.
+They were confident and we were able to determine the gender of the chicks.

-The children will help to care for them before they return to the farm next Friday.
+The children helped care for the chicks and let them have some exercise before they returned to the farm.

 Comments are closed.